morrowwolf/Barony13/.github/CONTRIBUTING.md

 ### Develop Secure Code

 * Player input must always be escaped safely, we recommend you use stripped_input in all cases where you would use input.
-Essentially, just always treat input from players as inherently malicious and design with that use case in mind
+Essentially, just always treat input from players as inherently malicious and design with that use case in mind.

 * Calls to the database must be escaped properly - use sanitizeSQL to escape text based database entries from players or admins, and isnum() for number based database entries from players or admins.